herman925/attention-to-number-test/README.md

 ## Research Applications

-This tool is suitable for investigating:
+This stimulus generator supports investigations of:

 1. **Development of Numerical Cognition**
    - Test children at different ages to track subitizing development